yazgoo/fuzzysh/README.md

 ## limitations

 - for now, it is not POSIX shell, it's only tested in zsh and bash.
-- no fuzzy finding, use globbing pattern instead by design.
+- no fuzzy finding, uses regular expression pattern matching instead (might change in the future).
 - to keep this as lightweight as possible, I don't plan on adding new features, except optional support for vim mode

 ## usage